North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Hurricanes have yet to cover the spread this year when underdogs by 7 points or more.

-- Miami is 1-1 against the spread and 1-1 overall in games when it records more than 26.7 points.
+- Miami is 1-1 against the spread and 1-1 overall in games when it scores more than 26.7 points.

-- When Miami churns out over 372 yards, the team is 1-2 against the spread and 2-1 overall.
+- Miami is 1-2 against the spread and 2-1 overall when the team picks up over 372 yards.

-- This season the Hurricanes have turned the ball over seven times, while the Tar Heels have forced 7 turnovers.
+- This year the Hurricanes have turned the ball over seven times, while the Tar Heels have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.